Ellen-ho/medi-connect-api/README.md

-＃ About Ｍ edi-Connect
+## About Medi-Connect

+Recognizing physicians' constraints on time and presence, the platform aids in gaining a thorough understanding of patients' health and lifestyles.
+This tool allows doctors to make informed decisions beyond the traditional confines of clinic hours

-## Packages that are used in this project
+### Packages that are used in this project

-Front End
+**Front End**

-Utilizing the Google Maps JavaScript API to showcase interactive maps featuring markers and embedding them seamlessly into the restaurant page.
+- Utilizing the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview) to showcase interactive maps featuring markers and embedding them seamlessly into the restaurant page.
-Utilizing @mui/material and @mui/icons-material to enhance the user interface and design of the application.
+- Utilizing [`@mui/material`](https://www.npmjs.com/package/@mui/material) and [`@mui/icons-material`](https://www.npmjs.com/package/@mui/icons-material) to enhance the user interface and design of the application.
-Employing react-hook-form for effective and efficient form handling.
+- Employing [`react-hook-form`](https://www.npmjs.com/package/react-hook-form) for effective and efficient form handling.
-Utilizing axios for making HTTP requests and interacting with APIs.
+- Utilizing [`axios`](https://www.npmjs.com/package/axios) for making HTTP requests and interacting with APIs.
-Incorporating dayjs for efficient manipulation and formatting of dates and times.
+- Incorporating [`dayjs`](https://www.npmjs.com/package/dayjs) for efficient manipulation and formatting of dates and times.
-Utilizing dotenv to manage environment variables securely.
+- Utilizing [`dotenv`](https://www.npmjs.com/package/dotenv) to manage environment variables securely.
-Employing react-router-dom for navigation and routing within the application.
+- Employing [`react-router-dom`](https://www.npmjs.com/package/react-router-dom) for navigation and routing within the application.
-Using swr for data fetching and caching.
+- Using [`swr`](https://www.npmjs.com/package/swr) for data fetching and caching.
-Employing yup for schema-based form validation.
+- Employing [`yup`](https://www.npmjs.com/package/yup) for schema-based form validation.
-Utilizing normalize.css to ensure consistent styling across different browsers.
+- Utilizing [`normalize.css`](https://www.npmjs.com/package/normalize.css) to ensure consistent styling across different browsers.
-Employing react-hot-toast for displaying user-friendly and customizable toasts.
+- Employing [`react-hot-toast`](https://www.npmjs.com/package/react-hot-toast) for displaying user-friendly and customizable toasts.
-Using @mui/lab for accessing experimental components and features.
+- Using [`@mui/lab`](https://www.npmjs.com/package/@mui/lab) for accessing experimental components and features.
-Employing mui-file-input for enhanced file input handling.
+- Employing [`mui-file-input`](https://www.npmjs.com/package/mui-file-input) for enhanced file input handling.
-Utilizing @emotion/react and @emotion/styled for styling and theming in components.
+- Utilizing [`@emotion/react`](https://www.npmjs.com/package/@emotion/react) and [`@emotion/styled`](https://www.npmjs.com/package/@emotion/styled) for styling and theming in components.
-Employing @fullcalendar libraries for interactive calendar display.
+- Employing [`@fullcalendar`](https://www.npmjs.com/package/@fullcalendar) libraries for interactive calendar display.
-Using @fontsource/source-code-pro for font styling in the application.
+- Using [`@fontsource/source-code-pro`](https://www.npmjs.com/package/@fontsource/source-code-pro) for font styling in the application.

-Back End
+**Back End**

-Using bcrypt to hash passwords with a salt.
+- Using [`bcrypt`](https://www.npmjs.com/package/bcrypt) to hash passwords with a salt.
-Using body-parser to extract the information from incoming requests such as sign-up forms at the frontend.
+- Using [`body-parser`](https://www.npmjs.com/package/body-parser) to extract information from incoming requests such as sign-up forms at the frontend.
-Using cors to serve third-party origins.
+- Using [`cors`](https://www.npmjs.com/package/cors) to serve third-party origins.
-Using express as a web applications framework for Node.js.
+- Using [`express`](https://www.npmjs.com/package/express) as a web applications framework for Node.js.
-Using imgur-node-api and multer to upload images to imgur, especially for user's profile avatars.
+- Using [`imgur-node-api`](https://www.npmjs.com/package/imgur-node-api) and [`multer`](https://www.npmjs.com/package/multer) to upload images to imgur, especially for user's profile avatars.
 (Mindful of cybersecurity and medical privacy, there's a future plan to optimize by securely storing user photos on a self-hosted server.)
-Using day.js to customize date and time format in date conversion and processing.
+- Using [`day.js`](https://www.npmjs.com/package/dayjs) to customize date and time format in date conversion and processing.
-Using node-schedule to schedule tasks that need to be triggered periodically.
+- Using [`node-schedule`](https://www.npmjs.com/package/node-schedule) to schedule tasks that need to be triggered periodically.
-Using passport-facebook with the Facebook Strategy to authenticate users with their Facebook account.
+- Using [passport-facebook](http://www.passportjs.org/packages/passport-facebook/) with the Facebook Strategy to authenticate users with their Facebook account.
-Using passport-google-oauth2 with the Google Strategy to authenticate user accounts.
-Using passport-jwt for token-based authentication in RESTful APIs.
+- Using [passport-jwt](http://www.passportjs.org/packages/passport-jwt/) for token-based authentication in RESTful APIs.
-Using jest for unit tests and integration tests.
+- Using [jest](https://www.npmjs.com/package/jest) for unit tests and integration tests.
-Using swagger-ui-express to design and document RESTful APIs.
+- Using [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express) to design and document RESTful APIs.
-Using TypeORM as an interface for database interactions.
+- Using [TypeORM](https://www.npmjs.com/package/typeorm) as an interface for database interactions.
-Using @google-cloud/local-auth to manage local authentication with Google services.
-Using class-transformer for object transformation and serialization.
+- Using [class-transformer](https://www.npmjs.com/package/class-transformer) for object transformation and serialization.
-Using express-session to manage user sessions.
+- Using [express-session](https://www.npmjs.com/package/express-session) to manage user sessions.
-Using googleapis to interact with Google APIs.
+- Using [googleapis](https://www.npmjs.com/package/googleapis) to interact with Google APIs.
-Using joi for data validation and schema definition.
+- Using [joi](https://www.npmjs.com/package/joi) for data validation and schema definition.
-Using jsonwebtoken to generate and verify JSON Web Tokens (JWT).
+- Using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) to generate and verify JSON Web Tokens (JWT).
-Using passport as authentication middleware.
+- Using [passport](https://www.npmjs.com/package/passport) as authentication middleware.
-Using passport-local for local authentication strategies.
+- Using [passport-local](https://www.npmjs.com/package/passport-local) for local authentication strategies.
-Using pg as the PostgreSQL database driver.
+- Using [pg](https://www.npmjs.com/package/pg) as the PostgreSQL database driver.
-Using reflect-metadata for handling metadata in TypeScript.
+- Using [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) for handling metadata in TypeScript.
-Using uuid to generate Universally Unique Identifiers (UUIDs).
+- Using [uuid](https://www.npmjs.com/package/uuid) to generate Universally Unique Identifiers (UUIDs).
-Using eslint to enforce coding standards and maintain a consistent codebase in your JavaScript applications.
+- Using [eslint](https://www.npmjs.com/package/eslint) to enforce coding standards and maintain a consistent codebase in your JavaScript applications.
-Using prettier to automatically format and beautify your code, ensuring a consistent code style across your JavaScript applications.
+- Using [prettier](https://www.npmjs.com/package/prettier) to automatically format and beautify your code, ensuring a consistent code style across your JavaScript applications.

 ## Features

-# Patient
+### Patient

-# As a patient member, you can...
+As a patient member, you can...

 1. Sign up for a Medi-Connect account to embark on your journey towards a healthier lifestyle.
 2. Sign in using your registered email and password, or alternatively, you can also log in with your Facebook account.